FunkyMuse/funkymuse.github.io/_posts/2025-08-29-properly-load-data.md

 This architecture successfully powers [WallHub](https://wallhub.app/) on both iOS and Android platforms, demonstrating its real world "viability" and cross-platform adaptation if one can say such thing.

-Stay hydrated and see talk to you soon, until next article...
+Stay hydrated, until next article...
----

-*What's your experience with ViewModel data loading patterns?
-Have you encountered similar challenges, or do you prefer different approaches?*